Meuse → Mosel → Rhine - The Netherlands

 At this crossing there are 4 waterways:

-The ARK continues here, separated by 2 locks.
+• The ARK continues here, separated by 2 locks on each side of the intersection.

-And the Nederrijn continues after the crossing as the "Lek" river.
+• The Lek is the continuation of the Nederrijn after the crossing.
 And that is a bit weird, due to the fact that the KM numbering of the Rhine river just continues on the Lek river......

 Wijk bij Duurstede

 The city harbor of Wijk bij Duurstede is really connected to the old town and just a stone throw from the nearest supermarket.
 At about 8 minutes walk you'll find an Albert Heijn.
 Nice spot to stay for the night.
 There is an old "castle" ruin and nice restaurants.
 Wijk bij Duurstede is located at the crossing of the Lek river and the Amsterdam-Rhine Canal.
 From here you can also choose to continue on the ARK to the Waal.
 Or now take a detour over the river Lek.
-For that, you should use your own water-maps and do your own planning.
+For that, you should use your own water-maps and do your own planning because that is outside the scope of this guide.

 Wijk bij Duurstede is also known as the place of how far the Vikings travelled in-land